TakuOkawara/full_linear_wheel_odometry_factor/README.md

 # Introduction
 The full linear wheel odometry factor is a constraint depending on not only robot poses but also the kinematic parameters of a skid-steering robot.
+This factor can be used for two- and six-wheeled robots and tracked robots other than 4-wheeled robots.
 The kinematic parameters are defined by the full linear model.
 Therefore, this factor performs online calibration of kinematic models for skid-steering robots in addition to the motion constraint.

 The main contribution of this factor is two-fold.
 * Online calibration of kinematic parameters for skid-steering robots
     * Skid-steering robot's wheel odometry depends on directly-nonobservable phenomena or values (e.g., wheel slippage